vespa-engine/sample-apps/msmarco-ranking/README.md

 # Vespa sample application - MS Marco Passage and Document Ranking

 This is work in progress.
 We will soon publish sample app to reproduce this work.
+This is the baseline model for MS Marco Document Ranking.
+We will add more Neural Ranking features but this is the first baseline model using traditional lexical ranking.

 # Document Schema